 In conjunction with the IPO, the REIT and Dilawri entered into an Administration Agreement which covers various operational and administrative services to be provided to the REIT by Dilawri on a cost-recovery basis.
-The REIT will pay an amount of \$700 for the first year for such services.
-The Administration Agreement has a term of 5 years from the closing of the IPO and will be automatically renewed for one year terms.
+The REIT paid \$700 for such services from July 22, 2015 to June 30, 2016 and will pay \$420 for the period of July 1, 2016 to December 31, 2016.
+The Administration Agreement has a term of 5 years from July 22, 2015 and will be automatically renewed for one year terms.